tariqs26/advanced-typescript/README.md

 bun install
 ```

-This project was created using `bun init` in bun v1.1.21.
-[Bun](https://bun.sh) is a fast all-in-one JavaScript runtime.
+This project was initialized with `bun init` using Bun v1.1.21.

+## Contributing

+Contributions are welcome, if you have any examples or improvements, feel free create an issue or open a pull request.